-What's the Cost of Car Insurance in Cincinnati?
+How Much Are Car Insurance Rates in Cincinnati?

-It is imperative to save while insuring a vehicle in Cincinnati because Cincinnati premiums are known for being expensive.
-They are generally $139 higher than Ohio's average.
+Cincinnati premiums, which surpass the state average by 16%, are known for being pricey.
+Therefore it is imperative to cut costs while insuring a vehicle in Cincinnati.
 Review our ways to save on Cincinnati car insurance and save money.

 |City Average||State Average||National Average|

-Cincinnati drivers see the most significant fall in premiums when they hit their 20s, as they pay an average of $3,098 less after moving out of the teenage age range.
-Insurance rates continue to trend downward up until drivers hit 60.
-With payments of $4,798 on average, teenage drivers pay the most in car insurance premiums.
-Drivers in their 50s save money on car insurance payments, as they have the lowest rates among all age groups, paying only $1,025 every year.
-Those in their 60s ($1,060) aren’t paying significantly more.
+The largest decrease in premiums for Cincinnati drivers happens when they hit their 20s.
+Once out of the teenage age bracket, they save, on average, $3,613 every year.
+Car insurance premiums for drivers in Cincinnati continue to drop through their 50s, but they can anticipate to pay more when they turn 60.
+With payments of $4,635 on average, teenage drivers are the ones who pay the most in car insurance premiums.
+Drivers in their 50s save money on car insurance premiums, as they have the smallest rates among all age groups, paying only $1,022 annually.

 Cincinnati Car Insurance by Marital Status and Gender

-CINCINNATI CAR INSURANCE RATES BY GENDER AND MARITAL STATUS
+CINCINNATI AUTO INSURANCE RATES BY MARITAL STATUS AND GENDER

 |Marital Status/Gender||Average Rate|